- COVID is dangerous. It is more dangerous in pregnancy.

 This information is compiled and is updated by the shared decision-making working group.
 All sources and research that back up the information in this materials appear below and are specifically cited in the pdf decision aid.

-Members of the Shared Decision-Making: COVID Vaccination in Pregnancy Working Group from the University of Massachusetts Medical School – Baystate
+Shared Decision-Making: COVID Vaccination in Pregnancy Working Group from the University of Massachusetts Medical School – Baystate.

-- Kathaleen Barker, MD, FACOG; Assistant Professor of Obstetrics and Gynecology, Medical Director of Informatics for Women’s Health, Associate Director of Obstetrics
+Kathaleen Barker, MD, FACOG; Assistant Professor of Obstetrics and Gynecology, Medical Director of Informatics for Women’s Health, Associate Director of Obstetrics.
+Dr. Barker is a practicing obstetrician gynecologist and medical informaticist.
+She is a leader of obstetrical safety and quality programs at Baystate as well as a leader of digital innovations to support safe obstetrics care.

-- Ashley Deutsch, MD; Director of Quality and Patient Safety, Department of Emergency Medicine, Baystate Medical Center – practicing emergency physician, currently breastfeeding
+Ashley Deutsch, MD; Director of Quality and Patient Safety, Department of Emergency Medicine, Baystate Medical Center – Dr. Deutsch is a practicing emergency physician and a leader of quality improvement in the ED at Baystate as well as the Director of Telemedicine.
+She is currently breastfeeding.

-- Corina Schoen, MD, FACOG; Assistant Professor of Obstetrics and Gynecology, Assistant Director of Obstetric Research; Division of Maternal-Fetal Medicine
+Corina Schoen, MD, FACOG; Assistant Professor of Obstetrics and Gynecology, Assistant Director of Obstetric Research; Division of Maternal-Fetal Medicine.
+Dr. Schoen is a practicing Maternal-Fetal Medicine physician with research interests in the field of labor induction and preterm birth.
+She is a mentor for both residents and faculty in obstetric research.
+She is currently breastfeeding.

 - DeBolt CA, et al. Pregnant women with severe or critical COVID-19 have increased composite morbidity compared to